 How do I install a new floor heating thermostat?

-Upgrading your thermostat is easy and just about any homeowner can do it by following these simple steps.
+Upgrading your thermostat is easy when you follow these simple steps.

 For more specific instructions, please consult the manufacturer’s installation guide provided with your new thermostat.